edsponsler/scribe-v3/README.md

     cp .env-example .env
     ```

-    Next, open the `.env` file and replace the placeholder values with your specific Google Cloud Project ID and location.
+    Next, open the `.env` file and replace the placeholder values with your specific Google Cloud Project ID, location, and Cloud Storage bucket name.

     Then, run the startup script using `source` to apply the settings to your current terminal session.
 You will need to do this for every new session.
     ```bash